creativecouple/fast-isbn-validation-java/README.md

 Our build pipeline checks regularly for new versions of the ISBN range definition provided by the International ISBN Agency.
 When there are changes then a new version of this library will be deployed.

-## Local development
+## Contribute

 You can clone this repository locally and build as a standard maven project.
+Feel free to open issues to this repository or create pull requests.

 ### Generate a new ISBN range definition